ibuttimer/analastock/README.md

       | YAHOO_FINANCE_CREDS | [RapidAPI](https://rapidapi.com/) [YahooFinance Stocks](https://rapidapi.com/integraatio/api/yahoofinance-stocks1/) credentials |

       See [Table 1: Configuration settings](#table-1-configuration-settings) for details.

+      If any other setting vary from the defaults outlined in [Table 1: Configuration settings](#table-1-configuration-settings) they must be added as well.

   - From the app settings, select the `Deploy` tab.
     - For the `Deployment method`, select `GitHub` and link the Heroku app to the GitHub repository.